bryce-klinker/react-native-tutorial/README.md

 }
 ```

 Now we have a correctly rendering list of clubs.
 However, we have a little bit more to go before we can probably call this story done.

+#### Showing league position

 We need to show each clubs position in the table.
 Simply sorting the list based on a property like position would work well in this case.
 Let's go ahead and write a test for that.

 ```javascript
 // ./src/App.spec.js